fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_azure/readme_en.md

   ```
   - Since we will be using Bs family, ESv3 family, and FSv2 family, increase from the default value of 10.
 (30~50 is enough)

 - Secure VNET IP range.
 The range of subnets should be greater than /22.
 In case of Production configuration, the cluster will have to occupy 30 IPs per node so 11 nodes cannot be accommodated in /24.

+- Ensure that the build environment can communicate to the Internet in order to download the information necessary for installation.
+Especially when a closed network is configured with a firewall.
+  - [Azure Global required FQDN / application rules](https://docs.microsoft.com/en-us/azure/aks/limit-egress-traffic#azure-global-required-fqdn--application-rules) - If communication with containers, repositories, etc. is not possible, AKS construction will fail.
+  - The Vantiq Bastion node should be able to communicate with the software repositories required for the Vantiq installation.
+Since it is difficult to register all of them in the whitelist, it is preferable to allow them uniformly.

 ### Setting parameters
 In each _tf_ file, set the parameters according to the environment.